jongho24/stm32-border-router/README.md

 ## Introduction

-This document describes how to configure, compile, and run this 6LoWPAN border router application on a STM32 Nucleo development board, especially the [NUCLEO-F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/), together with the [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver) Sub-1 GHz RF expansion board.
+This document describes how to configure, compile, and run this 6LoWPAN border router application on a STM32 Nucleo development board, especially the [NUCLEO-F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/), together with the [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver) Sub-1 GHz RF expansion board (*a.k.a.* Spirit1).

 <span class="notes">**Note:** This Border Router does not support Thread.
-For non-RTOS (yotta build), please follow instructions in [Building with yotta](Building_with_yotta.md).</span>

 Border router is a network gateway between a wireless 6LoWPAN mesh network and a backhaul network.
 It controls and relays traffic between the two networks.
 In a typical setup, a 6LoWPAN border router is connected to another router in the backhaul network (over Ethernet or a serial line) which in turn forwards traffic to/from the internet or a private company LAN, for instance.